 - analyzing potential CFIUS implications and successfully managing CFIUS review of various mergers and divestitures in the aerospace and defense industry

-- conducting due diligence for a private equity firm concerning anticorruption matters for investments in India, China and Malaysia, and evaluation of compliance policies
+- conducting due diligence for a private equity firm concerning anticorruption and trade-related matters for investments in India, China and Malaysia, and evaluation of compliance policies

 - representing a global real estate private equity firm in establishing FCPA compliance procedures and providing training related to FCPA compliance